Overview of the CFP® Exam

-If CFP Board does not receive verification of completing the Education requirement by the Education Verification Deadline, a $50 withdrawal fee (note that this fee will increase to $100 starting with the March 2015 exam)
+If CFP Board does not receive verification of completing the Education requirement by the Education Verification Deadline, a $100 withdrawal fee applies.

 Beginning in November 2014, the CFP® exam will be administered in a computer-based testing (CBT) format during three 5-day testing windows each year, with one testing window available each March, July and November.
 Candidates can select their testing location from Prometric’s network of testing sites, which includes more than 265 sites in the U.S.

 The exam is comprised of 170 multiple-choice questions, including stand-alone questions and sets of questions associated with short scenarios or more lengthy case histories.

 View a Sample Online Quiz, available at no cost to candidates